mosaicmap/My_YSmenu_themes/README.md

 ### `YSmenu.ini`

+Color definitions are in the sections `[FILELIST]` and `[FILEINFO]`

-`YSmenu.ini` uses color codes in an uncommon format BGR15.
-For converting colors to this format, you can use my simple Python script `html2bgr15.py` For more information run:
+`YSmenu.ini` uses color codes in a format "BGR15".
+For converting colors to this format, you can use my simple Python script `html2bgr15.py` For more information see source code or run:

     python3 html2bgr15.py --help

-### `YSMenu*.bmp`
+### `YSMenu1.bmp` and `YSMenu2.bmp`

+Background images. `YSMenu1.bmp` for the top and `YSMenu2.bmp` for the bottom screen.

-BMP images have to be saved in the format:
+Images have to be saved in the format:

 ![Do not write color space information, 24 bits color, R8 G8 B8](images/GIMP_export_bmp_.png)